Aameer/aameer.github.io/_posts/2014-10-31-cross-origin-resource-sharing-cors.markdown

 });
 {% endhighlight %}

-Most of the work happens between browser and server, using http headers called "pre flight checks".The browser passes origin header to server e.g
+Most of the work happens between browser and server, using http headers called *"pre flight checks"*.The browser passes origin header to server e.g
 `Origin:http://www.example-social-network.com`, server responds(header) saying what is allowed `Access-Control-Allow-Origin :http://www.example-social-network.com`

 ![Diagram4](/images/cors4e.png)

-"Pre flight checks" are performed by browser, opaque to client app.Browser enforces.you dont see them, browser Uses "OPTION" http verb.Can be anoyance if we use `Access-Control-Allow-Origin:*`.
+*"Pre flight checks"* are performed by browser, opaque to client app.Browser enforces.you dont see them, browser Uses "OPTION" http verb.Can be anoyance if we use `Access-Control-Allow-Origin:*`.
 Downside of approach is that it allows any script with right credentials to pull data from you.

 * Common pattern: